 So if you check a document of 25,001-50,000 words, it will be considered 2 document checks.
 If you check a document of 50,001-75,000 words, it will be considered 3 document checks.
 And so on.

 Check the ‘documents’ column in the iThenticate report and not the ‘submissions’ column as you are invoiced for the number of documents checked and not files submitted.

 If you accidentally check the same document several times, we treat this as a duplicate and don’t charge you for it.
 This includes any documents with exactly the same filename and exactly the same Similarity Score that are submitted within the same 24 hour period.
 The ‘Manage Users’ report in iThenticate isn’t able to detect this but these are detected and removed from your invoice before we send it.

 This means that you may see slightly fewer document checks on your invoice than you see in your iThenticate report.

 Your first 100 documents are free of charge

 Your first 100 documents are free of charge, so you’ll see 100 fewer document checks on your invoice than you see in your iThenticate report.

 Unfortunately not.
 A suspension is not a termination of your membership, it just temporarily suspends your ability to register content with us.
 As soon as payment for past due balances is received, your service will be restored and you will be able to register content again.

-The GEM Program begins on 1st January 2023.
-Existing members who are eligible for the GEM program will not be sent a membership fee invoice for 2023, and will not be charged for content registered after 1st January 2023.
-They will still be responsible for any fees incurred before 1st January 2023.
+The GEM Program began on 1st January 2023.
+Existing members who were eligible for the GEM program were not sent a membership fee invoice for 2023, and will not be charged for content registered after 1st January 2023.
+They will still be responsible for any fees incurred before 1st January 2023 however.

 Not all.
 The annual membership fee and content registration fees are waived for GEM-eligible members from 1st January 2023.
 But participation in other paid services, such as Similarity Check and Metadata Plus, will be charged at the usual fees.